shopware/docs/guides/hosting/performance/performance-tweaks.md

 <<< @/docs/snippets/config/product_stream.yaml

-Disabling the Product Stream Indexer has following disadvantages:
+Disabling the Product Stream Indexer has the following disadvantages:

 - When you change a product in a stream, the category page is not updated until the HTTP cache expires
     - You could also explicitly update the category page containing the stream to workaround if that is a problem